 Field-hunting tip

-Look in contact metamorphic zones in limestone country — that is the host setting where vonsenite typically forms.
+Look in contact metamorphic zones in limestone country, the host setting where vonsenite typically forms.
 If you start seeing calcite, magnetite, forsterite in float, you are in the right ground.
 Field specimens usually show a acicular or prismatic crystals, commonly in radiating aggregates or massive forms habit, so train your eye for that shape before scanning the outcrop.